Geborgen/nordic-souls/README.md

 - Open the installation folder and open `ModOrganizer.exe`.
 - Make sure the dropdown box on the right is set to `Play Nordic Souls [SKSE]` and run it.
 - You can create a desktop shortcut in the shortcuts dropdown.
 - **Do not launch the game through Steam.
-This will launche vanilla Skyrim.**
+This will launch vanilla Skyrim.**
 - **Do not "unlock" MO2 when the game is running.
 This will cause various issues within the game.**

 #### Controls